Planning a student organization event

 Ensure a successful event for your group

-- All club events must be pre-approved by the Student Life Office and Campus Events Operations and Support.
+- All club events must be pre-approved by the Office of Leadership & Engagement and Campus Events Operations and Support.

 - Note: events involving insurance or contracts can take several weeks to process

 - Event request forms can be accessed through True Blue Connects.

 Prior to submitting the form, begin with the end in mind.
 What do you want your event to look like?
 Who will attend?
 What type of venue are you looking for?
 How will people find out about the event?
 If you need help brainstorming please feel free to set-up an individual consultation with the Leadership & Engagement team by emailing us at StudentOrgs@nau.edu.

 Submit an event form Accordion Closed